cocos-creator/docs-3d-deprecated/en/scripting/ccclass.md

     }
     ```

-> **Note**: The `get` property itself is read-only, but the returned object is not read-only.
+> **Note**: The `get` accessor is read-only, but the returned object is not read-only.
 Users can still modify the internal properties of the object using code, for example:
     ```typescript
     @property
     _num=0;